floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_get.md

 ## Responses

+### 200 OK

-**200 OK** The watch exists and the user has sufficient privileges to access it.
+The watch exists and the user has sufficient privileges to access it.

 The return document is structured like an ElasticSearch GetDocument response with the watch configuration in the `_source` element.
+See example below.

+### 404 Not found

-**404 Not found** A watch with the given Id does not exist for the current tenant.
+A watch with the given Id does not exist for the current tenant.